 Which sounds good.

 But unfortunately, some people with strong-sounding cases are reporting being given rejections or poor offers.
-Here are a couple of recent comments on my Provident complaint page:
+Here are a couple of recent comments:

 - In total I had 15 loans totalling £14,200, the interest charges were £14,063.
 They have offered £3670.03 (inc 8% interest).
 I think this amount is far too low as they have only upheld 5 loans (2,3,7,8,9) which were all of relatively low balances.